01 Year Dot (1:05)

 Normally I remove songs like this at the eleventh hour.
 This time I didn't.
 Missed a big chance a while ago but the brakes were dodgy and I failed to notice.
 Life ain't a race unless you're a greyhound or a rally driver.
 I'll be in trap 7 nursing my wounds.

-I've spent a lot of time in graveyards since 2006.
+I've spent a lot of time visiting graveyards since 2006.
 The words on the tombstones have played on my mind.
-Sometimes people are lured to their graves by other people who believe profit is of greater good than life itself.
+A field of strangers under the ground.
+We know their names but not their faces.
+Sometimes folks are lured to their graves by other people who believe profit is of greater good than life itself.
 The Wreckers will be found out.

 Actor or reactor?
 Friend or familiar stranger?
 How much do you really know?
 And what price freedom?
 Dense layers of mystery abound.
 A disappearing act.
 No curtain call.
 What ever happened to...?

-My Grandparent's clock.
+My Grandparent's old clock.
 Westminster chimes.
 Placed a microphone inside and hand-operated the hammers.
-A rhythm soon developed and for five trance-like minutes I played a clock!
+A rhythm soon developed and for five trance-like minutes I played a timepiece.
 Layers of E-Bow glued it all together.
 Even a stopped clock plays a tune once in a while...

 Ghosting - The Author's Thoughts